logo

 3. Pass the required Delaware teacher exams.

-Delaware State SealDelaware requires that all teaching candidates pass an approved content-readiness exam, such as the Praxis Core Academic Skills for Educators, and the Praxis Subject exams, administered by ETS.
+Delaware State SealDelaware requires that all teaching candidates pass an approved content-readiness exam, such as the Praxis Core Academic Skills for Educators, and the Praxis Subject exams, administered by Educational Testing Service (ETS).
 The Praxis Subject exams, which vary based on content area, are required to get a certificate.

 4. Apply for Delaware teacher licensure and certification.